osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Types.md

 If the full definition is sent, the referenced types (base type "Simple" in the above example) should match the actual type that was initially created.
-If the full definition is sent and the referenced types do not exist, new types by the same definition will be created automatically by the SDS.
+If the full definition is sent and the referenced types do not exist, a new type will be created automatically by the SDS.
 Further type creations can reference them as shown above.
 Note that when trying to get types back from the SDS, the results will also include types that were automatically created by the SDS.